Is Your Business Debt Hurting Your Credit Score? Here's What You Need to Know

 Have you ever wondered if your business debts can end up on your personal credit report?
-The answer depends on a few things, but generally, business debts shouldn't affect your credit score unless you're personally responsible for them.
+The answer depends on a few factors, but generally, business debts shouldn't affect your personal credit score unless you're personally responsible for them.
+Here’s a comprehensive guide to understanding how business debt can impact your credit score.

 Here's a breakdown of what you need to know:

-• Consumer vs. Commercial Debt: Generally, consumer credit reports track your creditworthiness for personal finances, not your business.
-So, debts your business owes typically wouldn't show up.
+Consumer vs. Commercial Debt: Typically, consumer credit reports track your creditworthiness for personal finances, not your business.
+So, debts your business owes generally wouldn't show up on your personal credit report.
+However, there are exceptions to this rule.

-• Personal Guarantees and Co-signing: If you personally guarantee a business loan or co-sign on a business credit card, you become personally liable for the debt if the business can't pay.
+Personal Guarantees and Co-signing: IIf you personally guarantee a business loan or co-sign on a business credit card, you become personally liable for the debt if the business can't pay.
 In this case, the debt can be reported on your credit report if it's not paid on time.

 The Personal Guarantee: